White Sox vs. Cardinals MLB Betting Odds, Trends & Prediction

 White Sox vs. Cardinals MLB BETTING PREDICTION

 Take the under.
-The under is 15-6 in the White Sox’ last 21 games against the Cardinals, is 6-1 in their last seven games when playing at Busch Stadium and is 5-1 in their last six road games when playing on a Friday.
-On the other side, the under is the under is 15-6 in the Cardinals’ last 21 games, is 8-3 in their last 11 home games and is 8-3 in their last 11 games against American League opponents.
+The under is 16-6 in the White Sox’ last 22 games against the Cardinals and is 7-1 in their last eight games when playing at Busch Stadium.
+On the other side, the under is 8-3 in the Cardinals’ last 11 games overall, is 9-3 in their last 12 home games and is 9-3 in their last 12 interleague games.